seojacky/helper-lite-for-pagespeed/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'Helper Lite for PageSpeed'
 3. Activate Helper Lite for PageSpeed from your Plugins page.
-4. [Optional] Configure plugin in 'Settings > PageSpeed Helper'.
+4. [Optional] Configure plugin in 'WP Booster > PageSpeed Helper'.

 = From WordPress.org =
 1. Download Helper Lite for PageSpeed.
 2. Upload the 'helper-lite-for-pagespeed' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate Helper Lite for PageSpeed from your Plugins page.
-4. [Optional] Configure plugin in 'Settings > PageSpeed Helper'.
+4. [Optional] Configure plugin in 'WP Booster > PageSpeed Helper'.

 == Frequently Asked Questions ==
 = What does the plugin do? =